CMSC100-Laboratory/02-my-github-page-Chrollo03/README.md

 Full Name: Russell Paul L. Sibulo
 Degree Program: BS Statistics
-Live Website link: https://cmsc100-laboratory.github.io/02-my-github-page-Chrollo03/ What are your key takeaways from this exercise: Was able to learn how to make a static and simple web page using html and css.
-Additionally, was able to learn how to push my files to the given repository on GitHub.
+Live Website link: https://cmsc100-laboratory.github.io/02-my-github-page-Chrollo03/ What are your key takeaways from this exercise: I was able to learn how to create a basic static web page using HTML and CSS.
+Additionally, I successfully pushed my files to the specified repository on GitHub.